 Divided into chapters, again divided into phases, the heroes make their way across the hex fields of the game board.
 Your goal: to collect points - more than the opposing factions.
 You could moan about that, but with Uprising, the path to the goal seems to be the essential part.
 You get to this point in different ways: quite clumsily through battles, but also by completing quests or by offering refugees a new home on the islands of Azuhl.
 Whether you win or lose in the end is usually a bonus in cooperative games anyway.
 Having fun together, being entertained and being able to immerse yourself in the game - these are factors that can inspire players.
 The creators of Uprising seem to have succeeded in doing just that with their idea.

-The success on Kickstarter is remarkable for a debut work.
-Nemesis Games is celebrating a double debut with Uprising: Curse of the Emperor: It is the game company's first Kickstarter project and its first game at all.
+The success on Kickstarter is considerable for a debut.
+With Uprising: Curse of the Emperor, Nemesis Games celebrates a debut in two respects: It is the first Kickstarter project of the game company and their first game at all.
 The title is offered to an international audience in English.
-The three creative minds decided this, also to initially reduce the effort.
-Offering a board game directly in two languages was not impossible, but it would have meant more work that would not have been affordable at the moment - and so German fans have to make do with English texts, at least for now - after all, it will be a localized set of rules.
+The three creative minds have determined it that way, also to initially reduce the effort.
+Offering a board game in two languages was by no means impossible, but it would have meant more work that would not have been affordable at the moment - and so German fans have to be content with English texts, at least for the time being - after all, it will be a localized set of rules.

 The cards are text-heavy, the language is English - but German instructions are in the works.
 Image rights: Nemesis Games